danielrrr326-ai/danielrrr326-ai/README.md

 I focus on building structured, maintainable, and scalable software systems.
 I value internal quality, clean architecture, and logical design over quick fixes.

+😄😄 I aim to grow into a software architect capable of designing resilient and scalable backend systems.

  💡 Areas of Interest

 I am particularly interested in: